Packing and patrolling, U.S. troops roll out of Iraq

 On Echo, rows of white SUVs, construction vehicles and jeeps sit parked waiting for Iraqi officials to check U.S. inventories.
 U.S. troops are leaving behind anything not cost-effective to ship elsewhere, like concrete blast walls.

-Nearby, sand-colored MRAP armored vehicles warm their engines before trundling out on patrol to secure Highway One.
+Nearby, sand-coloured MRAP armoured vehicles warm their engines before trundling out on patrol to secure Highway One.

 Violence in Iraq has dropped sharply since the sectarian conflict in 2006-2007, when suicide bombers claimed hundreds of victims each day and inter-communal killing between Sunnis and Shi'ites ravaged Baghdad and other cities.